entralliance/entralliance.github.io/install.rst

     ^, for subsubsections
     ", for paragraphs

-Installation Process and Development Guide
+Installation
 ******************************************

-Installation and development process, includes running Docker container, building runtime, warehouse, and container.
-If possible, this can simply copy the entr_runtime raedme file, as shown below (currently pointing to dev branch of entr_runtime).

-* How to build and run the ENTR runtime with the appropriate mounts to local dirs for development
-* How to run/materialize the ENTR warehouse models on the example data
+This section contains information on how to install and begin using the ENTR Runtime for analysis.
+For instructions on how to develop the components of the ENTR runtime itself, please see the Contributing Guidelines.

 .. mdinclude:: ./entr_runtime_readme.md